saitejavanamala/Portfolio/Microsoft Access/readme.md

 **3. Forms -** I can create forms from tables, adjust form elements in Layout view.
 I havea good idea of the property sheet, I can set up data sources, and add components with form controls, create a navigation form. etc.

 **4. Reports -** I can generate reports with design view and layout view.
-I can sort and group records, applying conditional formatting rules, create labels, etc.
+I can sort and group records, apply conditional formatting rules, create labels, etc.

 **5. Macros -** Finally, I can make macros, embed macros into buttons, etc.